Go Back Email LinkDownload PDF

 • Repeat with the remaining disk of dough in the refrigerator.

-• Prick the top of each filled empanada with a fork or end of a paring knife to make a steam vent.
+• Prick the top of each filled empanada with a fork or the tip of a paring knife to make a steam vent.

-• Combine the egg yolk and 2 teaspoons of milk or cream.
+• Whisk the egg yolk with 2 teaspoons of milk or cream.
 Brush lightly over each empanada.
 If you get a little too much egg wash on one, dab with a paper towel to soak up excess.

 • Bake for 15 to 18 minutes, until golden brown.